becker-al/LIMES/README.md

 # This is an anonymous Github for our implementation of COBALT paper
 # Cobalt: A Content-Based Similarity Approach for Link Discovery over Geospatial Knowledge Graphs

-The paper has been submitted to ESWC 2023 research track
+The paper has been submitted to SEMANTiCS 2023 research track

 # Please not that we started our implmentation by forking LIMES framework.
 Here is the link of LIMES https://github.com/dice-group/LIMES